Butler W. Lampson (left photo), the visioneer of Xerox Alto and Charles P. (Chuck) Thacker, the project leader

 The Alto greatly influenced the design of personal computers in the following decades, notably the Macintosh and the first Sun workstations.
 It was not a commercial product, but several thousand units were built and were heavily used at PARC, other Xerox facilities, and at several famous universities for many years.
 It was not typically purchased by someone working based upon a personal budget.
 The Alto was the first system to bring together all of the components of the modern Graphical User Interface (GUI).
 I was the first to implement the LAN technology, named Ethernet.
 The first WYSIWYG word processor was produced for the Alto.

 The Alto was first conceived in a December 1972 memorandum written by the PARC scientist and manager Butler Lampson (see the Memorandum for Xerox Alto), who requests support from the Xerox Corporation for the construction of a number of Alto personal workstations.

-Alto was inspired by the On-Line System (NLS) produced by Douglas Engelbart at Stanford Research Institute (SRI), and was configured primarily by Chuck Thacker.
+Alto was inspired by the On-Line System (NLS) produced by Douglas Engelbart at Stanford Research Institute (SRI), and was configured primarily by Chuck Thacker, the project leader.
 Manufacturing was sub-contracted to Clement Designlabs, whose team included Carl J. Clement, Ken Campbell and Fred Stengel.
 An initial run of 80 units was produced by Designlabs (initially an Alto cost some $10000 to build), working with Tony Ciuffini and Rick Nevinger at Xerox El Segundo, who were responsible for installing the Alto’s electronics.
 Due to the success of the pilot run, the team went on to produce approximately 2000 units over the next ten years.